 The goal of the propaganda excercise the UCMC now is peddling in the Dutch media may be interpreted as an attempt to tap into the epic fight for freedom, together with other nations of saviors from the western hemisphere.
 The myth of the liberator country, using the experience of the good war against nazi monstrosity, is also the foundation the support for our Benign US Hegemon rests upon.
 We don’t have to look far for a new monster the liberators have to prepare for.

 In fact they are very frank about it.
 At a microlevel the media campaign is meant to influence the political outcome of the debate in the Eerste Kamer regarding ratification of the EU-Ukraine Association Treaty, actually targeting the representatives for the eyes of the entire public.
 According to the initiator of the campaign “the banner and material dedicated to this topic is planned in the Dutch newspaper The Telegraph on the eve of final voting for ratification of the EU Association Agreement.”

-Through a socalled NGO the representatives in the Dutch Parliament are, with the public at the side, directly targeted by an operation to influence the outcome of a political debating processes.
-Though actually it could be assessed as a very mild attempt to get things done as pleased, one wouldn’t have to imagine what would have happened if a Russian NGO cover organization with ties to the Russian state would try to influence the political process in an opposite direction.
+Through a socalled NGO the representatives in the Dutch Parliament are directly and indirectly targeted by an operation to influence the outcome of a political debating processes.
+Though this could be assessed as a very mild attempt to get things done as pleased, one wouldn’t have to imagine what would have happened if a Russian NGO cover organization with ties to the Russian state would try to influence the political process in an opposite direction.